neuggs/DSC550_FINAL/README.md

 This project shows how Luigi workflows are used as pipelines for data science.
 A well-formed dataset is used to ensure the data science itself doesn't interfere with how Luigi works.

+# Requirements

+The project was created using PyCharm, but any IDE should work.
+There are several packages imported including:

+* luigi
+* numpy
+* pandas
+* fpdf
+* re
+* gc
+* pickle
+* sklearn
+* nltk

+You can use `pip install` (or whatever your preferred package manager is) to install the packages.

 ## How it Works

 There are two Python files contained within the `workflows` folder that contain all the code.
 The first workflow (`workflow_one`) just shows how Luigi works with a very simple example.
 The real workflow is contained within `workflow_two` and is the genesis of this project.